kimgeonoh/This-is-CodingTest-with-Py/README.md

 # Algorithm
-Thist is codingtest with python_Algorithm
+This is codingtest with python_Algorithm